t333ura/mediapipe/README.md

 ## Notes
 - Unused OpenCV libraries are disabled in `/third_party/opencv_linux.BUILD`.
 If you need them, you can re-enable them to get them linked in the final binary too.
 - One recent breaking change to MediaPipe is that models (e.g., `.tflite` files) are no longer included in the repository itself.
 They are instead hosted on [Google Cloud Storage (GCS)](https://storage.googleapis.com/mediapipe-assets/).
 If your code is not working for some reason, you can manually clone an older version of [`google/mediapipe`](https://github.com/google/mediapipe) and copy the source `/mediapipe/models` and `/mediapipe/modules` folders over to your binary's location.
 See [cc6a2f7](https://github.com/google/mediapipe/tree/cc6a2f7af65977248b2a15f471503da2832f583a) for the last versions of these folders before deletion.
+- Bazel version 7.0.0 removes `apple_common.multi_arch_split`, resulting in the error `'apple_common' value has no field or method 'multi_arch_split'`.
+Using Bazel version 6 fixes the issue.
+- An error related to `local_execution_config_python` may be encountered when building on Windows in CMD using `build_libmp_win.bat`.
+This has been fixed by adding `BAZEL_SH` to the environmental variables and pointing it to MSYS2's `bash.exe`.

 ## Contributions
 Questions, suggestions, issues, pull requests, etc. are all welcome!